A Substitute Teacher Folder Checklist

 Friedrich should know.
-She spent four years working as a substitute prior to becoming a full-time teacher in 2011.
+She spent four years working as a substitute prior to becoming a full-time teacher.

 “The more information a teacher can give a sub, the less pressure there is on that sub,” says Friedrich, who has created a Pinterest board called Substitute Teaching Ideas.
 “The sub can then feel confident, knowing they know how to react in any situation.”

 Besides passing along a seating chart, lesson plans, official school rules and a bus schedule, it’s helpful to create a detailed packet of information for your substitute teacher.

 “It’s a lot of written instruction,” says Tosin Williams, teacher at Mission View Charter High School in Inglewood, California.
 “Four pages might be overkill, but it breaks everything down minute by minute, hour by hour of what I expect students to be doing at any time.”